-A. For MDs, DOs, DPMs, and DMDs/DDSs practicing oral and maxillofacial surgery, the applicant must have current, in force board certification (as defined by the American Board of Medical Specialties ("ABMS"), American Osteopathic Association ("AOA"), Royal College of Physicians and Surgeons of Canada ("RCPSC"), College of Family Physicians of Canada ("CFPC"), American Board of Foot and Ankle Surgery ("ABFAS"),
+For MDs, DOs, DPMs, and DMDs/DDSs practicing oral and maxillofacial surgery, the applicant must have current, in force board certification (as defined by the American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA), Royal College of Physicians and Surgeons of Canada (RCPSC), College of Family Physicians of Canada (CFPC), American Board of Foot and Ankle Surgery (ABFAS), American Board of

-- American Board of Podiatric Medicine ("ABPM"), or American Board of Oral and Maxillofacial Surgery ("ABOMS")) in the clinical discipline for which they are applying. - B. If not certified, MDs and DOs will be granted five years or a period of time consistent with ABMS or AOA board eligibility time limits, whatever is greater, after completion of their residency or fellowship training program to meet the board certification requirement. - C. If not certified, DPMs will be granted five years after the completion of their residency to meet this requirement for the ABPM.
-Non-certified DPMs will be granted seven years after completion of their residency to meet this requirement for ABFAS - D. Individuals no longer eligible for board certification are not eligible for continued exception to this requirement. - 1.
-As alternatives, MDs and DOs meeting any one of the following criteria will be viewed as meeting the education, training and certification requirement: - a.
-Previous board certification (as defined by one of the following: ABMS, AOA, RCPSC, CFPC, ABFAS, ABPM, or ABOMS) in the clinical specialty or subspecialty for which they are applying which has now expired AND a minimum of ten (10) consecutive years of clinical practice.
-OR - Training which met the requirements in place at the time it was completed in a specialty field prior to the availability of board certifications in that clinical specialty or subspecialty.
-OR - c.
-Specialized practice expertise as evidenced by publication in nationally accepted peer review literature and/or recognized as a leader in the science of their specialty AND a faculty appointment of Assistant Professor or higher at an academic medical center and teaching Facility in Amerigroup network and the applicant's professional activities are spent at that institution at least fifty percent (50%) of the time. - 2.
-Practitioners meeting one of these three (3) alternative criteria (a, b, c) will be viewed as meeting all Amerigroup education, training and certification criteria and will not be required to undergo additional review or individual presentation to the CC.
+- Podiatric Medicine ("ABPM"), or American Board of Oral and Maxillofacial Surgery (ABOMS) in the clinical discipline for which they are applying. - If not certified, MDs and DOs will be granted five years or a period of time consistent with ABMS or AOA board eligibility time limits, whatever is greater, after completion of their residency or fellowship training program to meet the board certification requirement. - If not certified, DPMs will be granted five years after the completion of their residency to meet this requirement for the ABPM.
+Non-certified DPMs will be granted seven years after completion of their residency to meet this requirement for ABFAS. - Individuals no longer eligible for board certification are not eligible for continued exception to this requirement.

+As alternatives, MDs and DOs meeting any one of the following criteria will be viewed as meeting the education, training and certification requirement:

+- i.
+Previous board certification (as defined by one) of the following: ABMS, AOA, RCPSC, CFPC, ABFAS, ABPM, or ABOMS) in the clinical specialty or subspecialty for which they are applying which has now expired and a minimum of 10 consecutive years of clinical practice; - Training which met the requirements in place at the time it was completed in a specialty field prior to the availability of board certifications in that clinical specialty or subspecialty; or - iii.
+Specialized practice expertise as evidenced by publication in nationally accepted peer review literature and/or recognized as a leader in the science of their specialty and a faculty appointment of assistant professor or higher at an academic medical center and teaching facility in Amerigroup's network and the applicant's professional activities are spent at that institution at least fifty percent (50%) of the time.

+Practitioners meeting one of these three alternative criteria (i., ii.) will be viewed as meeting all Amerigroup education, training and certification criteria and will not be required to undergo additional review or individual presentation to the CC.
 These alternatives are subject to Amerigroup review and approval.
-Reports submitted by delegate to Amerigroup must contain sufficient documentation to support the above alternatives, as determined by Amerigroup District of Columbia, Inc. - E. For MDs and DOs, the applicant must have unrestricted hospital privileges at a The Joint Commission ("TJC"), National Integrated Accreditation for Healthcare Organizations ("NIAHO"), Center for Improvement in Healthcare Quality ("CIHQ"), a Healthcare Facilities Accreditation Program ("HFAP") accredited hospital, or a Network hospital previously approved by the committee.
+Reports submitted by delegates to Amerigroup must contain sufficient documentation to support the above alternatives, as determined by Amerigroup.

+For MDs and DOs, the applicant must have unrestricted hospital privileges at a The Joint Commission (TJC), National Integrated Accreditation for Healthcare Organizations (NIAHO), Center for Improvement in Healthcare Quality (CIHQ), a Healthcare Facilities Accreditation Program (HFAP) accredited hospital, or a Network hospital previously approved by the committee.
 Some clinical disciplines may function exclusively in the outpatient setting, and the CC may at its discretion deem hospital privileges not relevant to these specialties.
 Also, the organization of an increasing number of physician practice settings in selected fields is such that individual physicians may practice solely in either an outpatient or an inpatient setting.
 The CC will evaluate applications from practitioners in such practices without regard to hospital privileges.
 The expectation of these physicians would be that there is an appropriate referral arrangement with a Network practitioner to provide inpatient care.

+For Genetic Counselors, the applicant must be licensed by the District to practice independently.
+If the District where the applicant practices does not license Genetic Counselors, the applicant must be certified by the American Board of Genetic Counseling or the American Board of Genetics and Genomics.